 In physics, energy is defined as the amount of work that can be performed by force, whereas power is defined as the rate at which work is performed.

-edit Different Forms of power and energy
+Different Forms of Power and Energy

 There are different forms of energy.
 These include kinetic, potential, thermal, gravitational, electromagnetic, sound, light and elastic.
 The form of energy is dependent on the frame of reference, and can be transformed into other forms.
 For instance potential energy is dependent on the position of the object, whereas kinetic energy is the energy required to accelerate an object to a particular speed, and so on.